 In The Dark Tower series, Roland spent a very long timenote Exactly how long is unknown, especially since space and time are rather fluid concepts in Mid-World, but it's implied to have been years, if not decades alone in the desert, obsessing over the tower and chasing the Man in Black.
 This causes him to forget how to deal with people.
 Lampshaded in an incident where he is being charming and funny while talking to some elderly villagers, and Susannah wonders if this is what he was like "before the desert turned him strange."

 In Rally Round the Flag, Boys!, professional soldier Walker Hoxie spent his whole childhood being abused by civilians, explaining why he treats "feather merchants" with undisguised contempt.

-Mr. Bean - Possibly the ultimate example is Mr. Bean himself who lacks a knowledge of social conventions, never demonstrates normal human thought processes, and even occasionally shows a lack of natural fear (shushing people whilst he's on a roller-coaster).
+Mr. Bean: Mr. Bean himself lacks a knowledge of social conventions, never demonstrates normal human thought processes, and even occasionally shows a lack of natural fear (shushing people whilst he's on a roller-coaster).
 In one set of titles he is beamed down from space, but possibly this is metaphor for his unearthliness.

 The eponymous protagonist of Kyle XY.
 In the first episode, he awakes naked in the middle of the woods, with no memories or social skills.

 Anya from was very much one of these characters.
 She was a 1,000-year-old demon trying to learn how to be a passable human.
 At least, at first it was that simple; later on it was revealed that she was born human (1,000 years ago in Sjornjost), and still later it was shown that she'd always talked and acted like an eccentric even in her original human life.

 BuffyBot from Buffy the Vampire Slayer exhibited this behavior, though obviously it was because her programming was too limited to make her have natural responses.